-5. In the "Modems Properties" screen, you should see your modem listed.
+5. In the "Modems Properties" screen, you should see a description for your modem.

-Modems Properties ? 🗙
+Modems Properties ? 🔀

 General Diagnostics

-The following modems are set up on this computer:
+The following moderns are set up on this computer:

 [your modem described here]

 Add Remove Properties

+Dialing Preferences

-Dialing Preferences Dialing from: Default Location
+Dialing from: Default Location

 Use Dialing Properties to modify how your calls are dialed.

 Dialing Properties

 OK Cancel

-This means the installation was a success.
+This means the installation was

+a success.